naclomi/containers-tutorial/containers.md

 Markov text generator trained on portions of *Mechanics of Materials*, Wiley ISBN 0-471-59399-0, retrieved from https://ocw.mit.edu/courses/materials-science-and-engineering/3-11-mechanics-of-materials-fall-1999/modules/ on March 5th, 2021

+For a full reference of the `az container` set of CLI commands, refer to: reference: https://docs.microsoft.com/en-us/cli/azure/container?view=azure-cli-latest

 ## TODO

 - Fit in somewhere: If an image with the name you specify in the build command already exists on your computer, rather than getting overwritten or deleted it continues to exist on your computer with a gibberish name:

-- Fit in somewhere: using `\` to split a command across multiple lines
+- Fit in somewhere: using `\` to split a command across multiple lines in a Dockerfile

 - Fit in somewhere: account passwords using environment variables

+- Explore the use of Azure App Service